jack0son/web3-sendee/README.md

 will be at a safe distance.

 - ✔️ Self healing subscriptions (events, blockheaders)
-- ✔️ Intelligent transaction submission (indempotence, gas calculation, nonce and address pool management)
+- ✔️ Intelligent transaction submission (gas calculation, nonce and address pool management)
 - ✔️ Provider redundancy (provide a list of fall-through providers)
 - ✔️ Isolate frequent web3 faults from the rest of your application
 - ✔️ Built-in monitoring with sentry or twitter DMs